AcademySoftwareFoundation/openexr/CONTRIBUTING.md

     // SPDX-License-Identifier: Modified-BSD-3-Clause
     // Copyright Contributors to the OpenEXR Project.
 See LICENSE file for details.

-#### Identifiers

-In general, classes and templates should start with upper case and capitalize new words: `class CustomerList;` In general, local variables should start with lower case.
-Macros should be `ALL_CAPS`, if used at all.

 #### Third-party libraries

-Prefer C++11 `std` over Boost where possible.
-Feel free to use Boost classes you already see in the code base, but check with the project leadership before adding new boost usage.
+Prefer C++11 `std` over boost where possible.
+Use boost classes you already see in the code base, but check with the project leadership before adding new boost usage.

 #### Comments and Doxygen

 Comment philosophy: try to be clear, try to help teach the reader what's going on in your code.

 Prefer C++ comments (starting line with `//`) rather than C comments (`/* ... */`).

 For public APIs, use Doxygen-style comments (start with `///`), such as: